 Generalizing a bit, American society runs away from death, ignoring it as much as possible.
 We don’t have days devoted to honoring, remembering, and celebrating our dead ancestors.
 Moreover, most people die in hospitals tucked away far from home.
 Americans entrust funeral arrangements and give the body to a growing list of services built around death, the Undertaking industry.

 Special note: The 2020 Canadian National Ethics Bowl champions and students from École secondaire Kelvin High School received a special invitation from the Michigan High School Ethics Bowl organizers to submit case studies for the 2021 Bowl after participating in the first Six Feet/Two Metres Apart Virtual Symposium with Michigan HS Bowlers from Saline High School in May, 2020.

 Case 9: Inmate Ballots

-Voting is often associated to democracies, but in the United States there are several distinct populations that have been systematically barred from this right.
-An example are inmates at prison facilities, whose electoral representation can vary largely by state.
-Just Maine and Vermont allow citizens to retain their voting rights during imprisonment, while other states restore voting once they are released and, or also complete their parole period.
+Voting is often associated with democracies, but in the United States there are several distinct populations that have been systematically barred from this right.
+An example: inmates at prison facilities, whose electoral representation can vary largely by state.
+Just Maine and Vermont allow citizens to retain their voting rights during imprisonment, while other states restore voting once they are released and/or also complete their parole period.